 This tip means that, to the extent possible, suppliers should accommodate both delivered and customer pick-up models.
 Closeout buyers come in all different shapes and sizes, with full truckloads and less-than-full truckload options scattered all across the country.
 Suppliers shouldn’t rule out any offers or buyer profiles without doing the math first.

 A simple example… A manufacturer evaluates a higher offer from one buyer who expects the product to be delivered, and a lower offer from a buyer willing to pick-up the inventory themselves.
-It may come as no surprise that when sales teams are left to their own devices, they sometimes choose what is better for the top line, but not the bottom line.
+It may come as no surprise that some sales teams choose what is better for the top line, but not the bottom line.

 Tip #6: Remember That It Takes a Village

-Which brings us to our last tip for navigating the off-price retail market and managing excess inventory: it takes a village.
+Which brings us to our last tip for navigating the discount retail market and managing excess inventory: it takes a village.

 The best programs start with identifying which inventory is at-risk and determining the most effective ways to move it out of your warehouses, with buy-in not just from Supply Chain, but also Sales and Finance for pricing guidance and guardrails.
 Only then can an excess inventory management program work to its fullest potential.